matthieucadiot/LocalizedPatternSH.jl/README.md

 This Julia code is a complement to the article

-#### [[1]](https://arxiv.org/abs/2302.12877) : "Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence", M. Cadiot, J-P. Lessard and J-C. Nave, [ArXiv Link](https://arxiv.org/abs/2302.12877)
+#### [[1]](https://arxiv.org/abs/2403.10450) : "Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence", M. Cadiot, J-P. Lessard and J-C. Nave, [ArXiv Link](https://arxiv.org/abs/2403.10450).

-as it provides the necessary rigorous computations that are needed along the paper.
-The rigorous computations are performed using the package [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl).
+It provides the necessary rigorous computations of the bounds presented along the paper.
+The computations are performed using the package [IntervalArithmetic](https://github.com/JuliaIntervals/IntervalArithmetic.jl).
 The mathematical objects (spaces, sequences, operators,...) are built using the package [RadiiPolynomial](https://github.com/OlivierHnt/RadiiPolynomial.jl).

 # The Swift-Hohenberg equation